-I am currently a Postdoctoral Fellow with the Canada Research Chair on Comparative Aboriginal Condition at Université Laval in Québec City, Canada, and a Fellow with the Polar Research and Policy Initiative (PRPI).
-Previously, I was a Research Scholar with the Arctic Futures Initiative at the International Institute for Applied Systems Analysis (IIASA), and I completed my PhD at the Frost Centre for Canadian Studies and Indigenous Studies at Trent University.
+I am currently a senior research associate with the Canada Research Chair on Comparative Aboriginal Condition at Université Laval in Québec City, Canada.
+Previously, I was Postdoctoral Fellow at Université Laval and a Research Scholar with the Arctic Futures Initiative at the International Institute of Applied Systems Analysis (IIASA).
+I completed my PhD at the Frost Centre for Canadian Studies and Indigenous Studies at Trent University.

 If you would like to learn more or get in touch, you can through:

 Everett, K. & Halašková, B. (2022).
 “Is it Real?
 Science Diplomacy in the Arctic States’ Strategies.”
 Polar Record, 58(e27). http://doi.org/10.1017/S0032247422000183

 Everett, K. (2022).
 “Northern Border Management: Different Perceptions from Canada’s Arctic and Northern Policy Framework.”
 Polar Geography 45(3): 177-196. https://doi.org/10.1080/1088937X.2022.2068692.

 Nicol, H. & Everett, K. (2021).
 Trade, Economies and Flows.
 In H. Nicol & A. Chater (Eds.), North America’s Arctic Borders: A World of Change?
 Ottawa: Ottawa University Press. https://press.uottawa.ca/arctic-borders-in-globalization.html.